 O’Day currently assists in many day to day football operation activities, including player/roster evaluations, contract negotiations, coordinating training camp, minicamps and free agent camps.
-He assists in the scouting of NFL, NCAA, and CIS games.
+He also assists in the scouting of NFL, NCAA, and CIS games.

 O’Day originally joined the Toronto Argonauts in 1997 after graduating from Edinboro University of Pennsylvania where he was a three time All American Division II Player.
 He spent two seasons with Toronto and was a member of the 1997 Grey Cup Championship Team.